This award is open to applications and will close at 9:00am (AEST) on Friday 1 June 2018.

 One grant is available for award every two years.
 A Grant is initially awarded for one year with the possibility of additional funding in the following year.

-The Grant in 2017 will be $12,000 (GST exclusive).
-The renewed grant of $12,000 (GST exclusive) for 2018 will depend on the Academy of Science receiving a satisfactory progress report at the end of the first year.
+The first year grant will be $12,000 (GST exclusive).
+The renewed grant of $12,000 (GST exclusive) for the second year of research will depend on the Academy of Science receiving a satisfactory progress report at the end of the first year.

 This grant does not provide funds for bench fees, managerial, visa, insurance or infrastructure costs.